 Ava hopes to one day ‘go to work and do the emails’, just like mommy.

-CHARLIE – Charlie has spent his first two+ years allowing his big sister to speak for him.
+CHARLIE – Charlie has spent his first four years allowing his big sister to speak for him.
 Recently, he determined that ‘enough was enough’.
 Considering he is almost the same height and weight of Ava, he speaks up for himself and if that doesn’t work, he tackles his sister to the ground and sits on her.
+He wins.
 His dad thinks he’ll end up as a defensive lineman, professional wrestler or an enforcer for the mafia.
 His karate chops can cost you an appendage if you’re not paying attention.